aaradhayasingh811/SakhiSetu_ML/Readme.md

 ## Project Overview

-PeriodPal ML leverages Python, FastAPI, scikit-learn, pandas, and related libraries to deliver robust machine learning models for menstrual health.
+SakhiSaathi ML leverages Python, FastAPI, scikit-learn, pandas, and related libraries to deliver robust machine learning models for menstrual health.
 The project includes:

 - **Menstrual Cycle Prediction:** Forecasts the next cycle date and provides a probability window.
 - **PCOS Risk Detection:** Predicts the risk of PCOS using clinical and lifestyle features.